nothings/single_file_libs/README.md

 library may compile as both C or C++, but produce an implementation that can only be called from one or the other, because of a lack of use of `extern "C"`; in this case the table still qualifies it as C/C++, as this is not an obstacle to most users.)

+### Why are the LICENSING terms required in the header and source files?

+Please note that every file that must be included in a user's project counts; a header and a source file is 2 files, but a header file, source file, and LICENSE (if the license isn't in the source file) is 3 files, and won't be accepted, because it's not 2 files.
+But actually 'LICENSE' is a problem for just dropping the library in a source tree anyway, since it's not scoped to just the library, so library authors are encouraged to include the license in the source file and not require a separate LICENSE.

 ### Why isn't SQLite's amalgamated build on this list?